S3-working-group/s3-practical-guide/slides.md

 ---

-## # Those Affected Decide
+## P1.8: Those Affected Decide

-To make decisions with the maximum amount of information on the subject, involve everyone who is affected by the decision.
+Involve everyone who will be affected by a decision, to maintain equivalence and accountability, and increase the amount of information available on the subject.

 For larger groups: